Jennifer Lopez And Alex Rodriguez Attend L.A. Protest, Say ‘We Must Take A Stand’

 Today I had Emme and Max make me and Alex a sign for the protest.
 Max told me a few days ago: “you know mom, since you have a following like some of my YouTuber gamers and they ask us to support things and we do, you should do that for George Floyd.”
 I said, “funny you say that baby, I am planning a few things.
 Do you want to help by making a sign?”
 And they did!! ????????????
 We talked about how if one person doesn’t have justice then no one does.
 That this country was built on the belief of freedom and justice for all.
 We must take a stand for what we believe in and fight against the injustices in this world.
 So we continue to peacefully protest until there is change. #BlackLivesMatter #GetLoud #CallingAllMamas #TeachThemYoung @arod

 “All across our nation, for nearly two weeks, the message has been sent loud and clear.
 Americans everywhere protesting for peace.
 For equality.
 For humanity.
 To show #BlackLivesMatter.
-To show we are sickened, both by the senseless way George Floyd was killed in Minneapolis and by the many brutal, unnecessary, ugly murders that came before him,” the baseball player wrote.
+To show we are sickened, both by the senseless way George Floyd was killed in Minneapolis and by the many brutal, unnecessary, ugly murders that came before him,” the former baseball player wrote.

 He continued, writing that he was proud to stand alongside the city of Los Angeles in a peaceful protest.
 He thanked the people of the city for continuing to speak up and fight for what’s right.